 St. Louis is a somewhat small city located in the state of Michigan.
 With a population of 7,255 people and two constituent neighborhoods, St. Louis is the 153rd largest community in Michigan.

-Unlike some cities, St. Louis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in St. Louis are a mix of both white- and blue-collar jobs.
-Overall, St. Louis is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in St. Louis who work in office and administrative support (19.13%), management occupations (7.68%), and personal care services (7.08%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Louis is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, St. Louis is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in St. Louis who work in office and administrative support (13.36%), management occupations (8.74%), and sales jobs (8.53%).

 Being a small city, St. Louis does not have a public transit system used by locals to get to and from work.

-St. Louis is a very ethnically-diverse city.
+St. Louis is an extremely ethnically-diverse city.
 The people who call St. Louis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Louis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Louis include English, Irish, Polish, and Scottish.

 The most common language spoken in St. Louis is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Chinese.